explodecomputer/epistasis-ftest/docs/manuscript.md

 \end{aligned}
 $$

 This explains how a cis-trans interaction term could be accounted for by including the fine-mapped variant in the model.

-We next explore what gives rise to a high false discovery rate during the search for interactions.
+We next explore what gives rise to a high false discovery rate during the search for interactions, including when the the genomic inflation factor is as expected under the null hypothesis of no interaction.
+Begin by

 ## Test statistic inflation under a simplified haploid model

 We have empirically observed high genomic inflation factors for the discovered loci.
-Consistent with this would be the mean test statistic under the null hypothesis of no interaction is being higher than expected.
+Consistent with this would be the mean test statistic under the null hypothesis of no interaction being higher than expected.
 But to explain discovered interaction terms where the genomic inflation factor is low, we would need to observe higher variance of the test statistic than expected by chance.
 Here we use a simplified model to estimate the mean and variance of the test statistic under the null hypothesis of no interaction.

 Assume that the phenotype is explained entirely by $y_1$, which represents the fine-mapped additive cis-effect.
 In this case, what is the distribution of test statistics when testing for interaction between a tagging locus, $y_2$ and another unlinked locus, $y_3$.
 Here the interaction test amounts to an ANOVA between the models $a$ and $b$: